| The Global SoS Network

 The Oxford Dictionaries define entropy as lack of order or predictability, or a gradual decline into disorder, and The Global SoS Network has found that the quality of postal services, in turn, is related to a precise level of entropy in democracy.
 This looks like a coinciding set of results from using Physics PhD.
 Eliyahu M. Goldratt's Theory of Constraints (TOC), and Management Guru Peter Drucker's views that if you can measure a variable and control it, you can manage it.

 From the Complex Adaptive System of Systems (CASoS) perspective, the dramatic implication of this concurrence is that Global Poverty, conflict, etc. are attractors of democratic systems in which the agents of the systems -humans- cannot adapt or learn because they cannot use the right channels to resolve inter-agent conflict, so they descend towards the attractors.
 Another case in point is the faulty logistics interaction between the component of the SoS impeding the agents -again, humans- either from investing or from having sufficient income to maintain a certain standard of living.
 There is another attractor there: Emergent productivity is limited to a fraction of productivity in developed countries.
-A good example of this situation is Chile, an OECD country with an inadequate postal service.
+A good example of this situation is Chile, an OECD country that hosts an inadequate postal service.
 Despite having been recognized as a very well-managed country, Chile has a fraction of the labour productivity of European and other OECD countries.
-As if underlining the Chilean productivity gap, the Santiago Times, a local English-language news outlet has reported that between 2011 and 2018, the number of Chilean favela slums had doubled.
+As if underlining the Chilean productivity gap, the Santiago Times, a local English-language news outlet has reported that between 2011 and 2018, the number of Chilean favela slums doubled in size.
+Another good example is the US Territory of Puerto Rico, whose national productivity level is about one third of that of the US mainland.
+In Puerto Rico, an incomplete postal infrastrucrure impedes the US Postal Service from providing adequate postal services to the whole island.
+The predictable results include problematic public services and high levels of poverty.

-However, aside from its usefulness for conceptual learning, the whole attractor perspective could become a moot point because controlling and eliminating favela-urbanism poverty in the Global South calls for a strategic thrust that will generate a system reaction from which it cannot recover.
+Aside from its usefulness for conceptual learning, the whole attractor perspective could become mostly irrelevant because controlling and eliminating favela-urbanism poverty in the Global South calls for a strategic thrust that will generate a system reaction from which it cannot recover.
 Benchmarking and regulating the quality of Global South postal services will reduce entropy on one side.
 On the other side, the benchmarking act will be the key ingredient for breaking, that is, eliminating, the forementioned logistical constraint.

-An Engineering Design Process for Placing the SDGs On Track,
+A Systems Engineering Design Process for Eliminating the overbearing

-Further operations research The Global SoS Network has carried out indicates that the streamlining of collective intelligence, that is, systematic constituent-legislator communication, is Best Democratic Practice (BDP) because it helps create a solid sociotechnical platform for meeting the UN Sustainable Development Goals.
+Further operations research The Global SoS Network has carried out indicates that the streamlining of collective intelligence, that is, systematic constituent-legislator communication, is Best Democratic Practice (BDP) because it helps create solid national sociotechnical platforms.
+From that vantage point, human society can eliminate the overbearing collective human error that corrodes society into creating emergent conflict, into spreading industrial underdevelopment, and into overflowing the planet with poverty, thereby blocking human society from meeting the UN Sustainable Development Goals.

 The sociotechnical platform is solid because it ensures broad public participation in decision making.
 By promoting strong institutions, BDP is intrinsically embedded within SDG 16.
-Thus it is to great avail that Inter-Parliamentary Union Secretary-General, Martin Chungong, said "Goal 16 is the powerhouse from which all other action will follow."
+Thus it is to great avail that Inter-Parliamentary Union Secretary-General, Martin Chungong, said "Goal 16 is the powerhouse from which all other action will follow," and Mr. Chungong may have made a fitting remark.
+Article 21-1 of the Universal Declaration of Human Rights states that “Everyone has the right to take part in the government of his country, directly or through freely chosen representatives.”
+Operations research will show how many constitutions written of modified after the creation of Article 21-1 of the Universal Declaration of Human Rights have clauses that call for systematic constituent-legislator communication.

-Operations research has, in turn, led to a CASoS Engineering Design Process with a Theory of Change that aligns the projected results of the teledemocratic processes that will emerge around the world, with appropriate entry-level targets of the UN 2030 Agenda for Sustainable Development.
-Very importantly, the versatility of the network's Participatory Action Research (PAR) Technology Roadmap for Sustainability allows the use of the minimax principle as a viewfinder that will help identify which SDG Targets will:
+Operations research also has, in turn, led to a CASoS Engineering Design Process with a Theory of Change that aligns the projected results of the teledemocratic processes that will emerge around the world, with appropriate entry-level targets of the UN 2030 Agenda for Sustainable Development.
+Very importantly, the versatility of the network's Technology Roadmap for Meeting the SDGs allows the use of the minimax principle as a viewfinder that will help identify which SDG Targets will help:

 -